 Great prizes on offer for Youth Parliament 2016 participants

-In a few weeks’ time, participants for the 2016 New Zealand Youth Parliament will be announced.
-Not only will they get the opportunity to experience Parliament as a Youth MP or a Youth Press Gallery member, they will also be invited to enter in an essay competition sponsored by the Business and Parliament Trust after the completion of their tenure.
+Youth Parliament 2016 has a lot to offer!
+Not only will its participants get the opportunity to experience Parliament as either a Youth MP or Youth Press Gallery member, but they will also be invited to enter in an essay competition sponsored by the New Zealand Business and Parliament Trust after the completion of their tenure.

 - a first prize of $2,500

-Business and Parliament Trust sponsor the competition, which is worth $6,500 in total.
+New Zealand Business and Parliament Trust sponsors the competition, which is worth $6,500 in total.